9:00am-7:00pm EST | M-F

 Your contribution in your Solo 401(k) Plan comes out of your self-employment (your paycheck) or W-2.
 This way, you avoid paying taxes on that income, but you can’t touch the money for any personal/immediate use.

 Your Solo 401(k) Plan consists of two parts.
-This is because, as a Solo 401(k) Participant, you are self-employed.
+This is because as a Solo 401(k) Participant, you are self-employed.
 Therefore, you can contribute money into your retirement account as an employer and employee.

 First, as an employee, you have the salary deferral contribution.
 And as an employer, you have the profit-sharing contribution.
 Essentially, you make more money this way.
-Additionally, you can contribute more into your Solo 401(k) retirement plan because you’re making two types of contributions.
+You can also contribute more into your Solo 401(k) retirement plan because you’re making two types of contributions.
 However, it’s important to keep in mind that this is based off your earnings.
 For example, if you’re under the age of 50, you can contribute of up to $550,000.
 However, if your self-employment isn’t making $55,000, you cannot make a $55,000 contribution.

 As you may know, in 2002 the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) became effective.
 This created a less complex, more tax-efficient plan in the Solo 401(k).
 Prior to that, an owner-only business/small business owner didn’t have a good reason to establish a Traditional 401(k).
 Instead, they went for the SEP IRA Plan and received the same tax benefits.